-A signboard may carry only the following information:-
+A signboard may carry only the following information:

-- (a) Name of the doctor with the prefix Dr - (b) Name of the practice. - (c) Quotable qualifications approved by the Council in the approved abbreviated forms. - (d) Specialist title approved by the Council. - (e) Name and logo of the medical establishment with which the doctor is associated.
-(Only bona fide logos which are graphic symbols designed for ready recognition of the medical establishment may be displayed.) - (f) Consultation hours. - (g) Indication of the location of the practice in the building.
+- (a) name of the medical practitioner the prefix Dr.; - (b) name of the practice; - (c) quotable qualifications approved by The Bahamas Medical Council in the approved abbreviated forms; - (d) specialist title approved by The Bahamas Medical Council;

+- (e) name and logo of the medical establishment with which the medical practitioner is associated.
+(Only bona fide logos which are graphic symbols designed for ready recognition of the medical establishment may be displayed.); - (f) consultation hours. - (g) Indication of the location of the practice in the building.

-A doctor should not allow his name to appear on any signboard which carries merchandise or service promotion.
+A medical practitioner should not allow his name to appear on any signboard which carries merchandise or service promotion.
 He should not allow the placement of his signboard in a way which gives the appearance that he is associated with other signboards which do not comply with section 5.2.